Jamesits/ubuntu-live-miner-x86_64/README.md

 You can log in using SSH.

 To see miner speed report visit `http://your_miner_ip:9000`.
-The login credential is the same as above.
+The login credential is the same as above (if not overrided by your own `config.txt`).

 ## Configuration